Technology Issues. (Equating to the

 problems related to Enterprise Transformation.

-The biggest enemy (or ally) of Enterprise Architecture is
+The biggest enemy (or ally) of Enterprise Transformation is

 Culture.
 Culture trumps Everything™ as the saying goes.
 But this is much much

 more than a saying.
 It is a very cold hard fact.
 If ignored, it literally has

 The Culture that most Enterprises operate for Enterprise

 Transformation is at best, of insufficient maturity, and at worst, dragging